ecodynlab/GALUP/Modules/Module 4.md

     - Euclidean distance,
     - Normalized Euclidean distance, and
     - Mahalanobis distance.
-- The **Parallelepiped Classifier** uses a decision rule to classify multispectral data by forming a n-dimensional parallelepiped classification in image data space by assigning given pixels to classes based on threshold values.
+-  **Parallelepiped Classifier**: uses a decision rule to classify multispectral data by forming a n-dimensional parallelepiped classification in image data space by assigning given pixels to classes based on threshold values.

-- The **Gaussian Maximum Likelihood Classifier (GMLC)** quantitatively evaluates both the variance and covariance of the category spectral response patterns when classifying an unknown pixel.
+- **Gaussian Maximum Likelihood Classifier (GMLC)**: quantitatively evaluates both the variance and covariance of the category spectral response patterns when classifying an unknown pixel.
 It is assumed that the distribution of the cloud of points forming the category training data is Gaussian ([3](http://wgbis.ces.iisc.ernet.in/energy/water/paper/remotesensing/chapter1.htm))
--T**Random Forest Classifier**: an ensemble learning method that creates a multitude of decision trees and takes the average of the trees for classifcaiton.
+-**Random Forest Classifier**: an ensemble learning method that creates a multitude of decision trees and takes the average of the trees for classifcaiton.
 The RF algorithm can also classify variable importance.
 - **Support Vector Machine (SVM) Classifiers**: a collection of non-parametric learning algorithms which finds the optimal separating hyperplane between classes by focusing on the training data.
 - **Continuous Change Detection and Classification (CCDC)**: a general-purpose algorithm that evaluates changes in land cover, land use, or condition over time.
 The algorithm includes a two-step masking algorithm to eliminate any noisy data caused by snow, clouds, or cloud shadows.
 Classification occurs after change is detected in a pixel value.